dbbevan/meteorUFO/README.md

 April 26, 2014 -- Initial Release.
 Don't blame me if it mutilates your cattle.

+June 26, 2014 -- WARNING: meteorUFO is incompatible with the new bcrypt account-password handler in Meteor 0.8.2, as meteorUFO uses the old SRP (secure remote password): "Clients that use the SRP will no longer work" [Meteor 0.8.2 release note](https://github.com/meteor/meteor/blob/release/0.8.2/History.md)

 ###Installation

 Everything is in a single python file: meteorUFO.py